 It's summer, and that means you want to drink delicious things while sitting with the sun in your face.
-We've already told you where to find NYC's best rooftop bars, and even where to go if you feel like getting nautical with one of the city's fantastic boat bars, but here's our pick of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.
+We've already told you where to find the best rooftop bars in NYC, and even where to go if you feel like getting nautical with one of the city's fantastic boat bars, but here's our pick of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.

 RECOMMENDED: Summer in New York guide